-This recipe was originally published on February 9, 2022.
-It was updated with new recipe information on September 28, 2023.
+This post was originally published on February 9, 2022.
+It was updated with new recipe information on February 20, 2025.

 This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 Please see my disclosure policy for details.